 ...

 CDR analytical systems are factory pre-calibrated, ensuring that both reagents and instruments are optimized for accuracy and consistency before reaching the user.
-Reagents are produced internally to provide an analytical response aligned with official reference methods.
+The reagents are produced by CDR’s chemical laboratories to provide analytical results aligned with official reference methods.
 Each new batch is prepared and calibrated to maintain full consistency with previous lots, eliminating the need for any further adjustment.
-Internal quality control monitors the accuracy of every production step, from bulk preparation to the filling of each cuvette, ensuring reproducibility and reliability over time.
-Similarly, each instrument undergoes a factory calibration of the optical reading group, performed according to a standardized protocol.
+Internal quality control monitors the accuracy of every production step, from reagent preparation to the filling of each cuvette, ensuring reproducibility and long-term reliability.
+Likewise, during production, each instrument undergoes calibration of the optical reading unit, performed according to a standardized protocol.
 This process guarantees that all CDR analysis systems worldwide deliver the same analytical response and operate in a perfectly consistent way.

-Calibration data are embedded directly into the analyzer, allowing the system to be immediately ready for use without routine manual calibration.
+Calibration data are stored directly within the analyzer, allowing the system to be immediately ready for use without the need for routine manual calibration.
 This integration between instrument and reagents ensures high analytical performance, saves time and costs, and minimizes the potential for operator error.

 2. Automated Self-Check: Ensuring Ongoing Reliability

-To maintain the integrity of the factory calibration, CDR systems have an automated self-check mechanism that activates at every startup.
+To preserve the integrity of the calibration performed during production, CDR systems are equipped with an automatic verification mechanism for analytical reliability that is activated at each startup.
 This internal diagnostic process verifies that the stored calibration parameters are intact and that the system is operating within its specified performance range.
 If any discrepancies are detected, the system alerts the user, ensuring that measurements are not compromised.
 This self-check feature reinforces the system’s reliability, making it suitable for environments where consistent results are critical, such as quality control, research, or regulatory compliance.
 This design philosophy prioritizes ease of use while maintaining the precision required for professional applications.

 3. Optional Fine Tuning: Flexibility for Specialized Needs

-While the factory calibration and automated self-check ensure high accuracy, the CDR systems also offer calibration features for users with specific requirements.
-These features allow the system to be fine-tuned to align its results with those obtained from alternative analytical methods or to match historical data sets, providing a high degree of customization.
-For example, laboratories transitioning from older analytical systems may need to ensure that new measurements are consistent with existing data archives.
+Despite calibration performed during production and automatic verification ensuring high precision, CDR systems also provide calibration functions for users with specific requirements.
+These functions allow the system to be fine-tuned to align results with those obtained using alternative analytical methods or to ensure consistency with historical data series, providing a high degree of customization.
+For example, laboratories transitioning from older analytical systems to those of the CDR FOODLAB® line may need to ensure that new measurements are consistent with existing data archives.
 By performing an optical calibration, users can adjust CDR systems to produce results that align with those generated by official methods, facilitating integration into established workflows.
 Similarly, in cases where a different reference method is used (e.g., a specific chromatographic or spectroscopic technique), the system can be calibrated to harmonize its output with these methods, ensuring comparability across platforms.
-This optional calibration is particularly valuable in research
+This optional calibration is particularly valuable in research.

 4. Benefits of the CDR Calibration Approach